zacharyabolton/capstonetest/dev_diary.md

 07-26-17

 	Improved UI with CSS and trying to implement better mobile exp. w color coding dep.
 Having issues figuring out how to associate colors w/departments...

+08-05-17

+	Improved loginButtons as well as datepicker.
+Two problems.
+Don't have time picker and have accounts.js folder and file in client which i'm sure is not right.
+Also, need to figure out how to add permissions on account creation.